PowerDNS/pdns/docs/manpages/zone2sql.1.rst

 :program:`zone2sql` understands the BIND master file extension ``$GENERATE`` and will also honour ``$ORIGIN`` and ``$TTL``.

-For backends supporting slave operation there is also an option to keep slave zones as slaves, and not convert them to native operation.
+For backends supporting secondary operation there is also an option to keep secondary zones as secondaries, and not convert them to native operation.

 :program:`zone2sql` can generate SQL for the Generic MySQL, Generic PostgreSQL, Generic SQLite3 backend.